Current opportunities to serve in China:

 Looking for an experienced baker for Bach’s Bakery, Changsha, willing to help train hearing-impaired young people.
 Both the city and the workplace experience extreme temperatures (if you can’t stand the heat, you don’t want to work in a kitchen!).
 Must speak English or German fluently (Chinese would be great, too, but is not compulsory at the beginning.)

-These are only a few of the opportunities available to JHF Associates with a heart to serve in China.
+These are only a few of the opportunities made known to us at JHF.
+Associates with a heart to serve in China are currently doing many things.
 If you don’t know how your professional skills and experience might be put to use in China, please write to us.
 You might even want to consider a “vision trip” to see opportunities first hand.
 Contact us for more information.

 Qualifications for Professional Positions